inzilico/imputeqc/README.md

 How to use a package
 --------------------

-Check a vignette from the package.
-Run in R
+Check a vignette.
+Install the package and run in R

     browseVignettes("imputeqc")